-Rochester Community and Technical College is accredited by The Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools.
+Rochester Community and Technical College is accredited by The Higher Learning Commission.

 The Associate in Science Human Services articulates with Winona State University's Bachelor in Social Work.
 Students need to contact WSU for the specific admission requirements for the Social Work Program.